G20: Foreign Policy critiques

-Calls for removal of Russia
+Calls for removing Russia

 In March 2022, following the Russian invasion of Ukraine, U.S. President Joe Biden called for the removal of Russia from the group.
 Alternatively, he suggested that Ukraine be allowed to attend the G20 2022 summit, despite its lack of membership.
 Canadian Prime Minister Justin Trudeau also said the group should "re-evaluate" Russia's participation.
 Russia claims it would not be a significant issue, as most G20 members are already fighting Russia economically due to the war.
 China suggested that expelling Russia would be counterproductive.
 In November 2022, Indonesia and Russia stated that Vladimir Putin would not attend the G20 summit in person, but may attend virtually.
 During the 2022 summit, Ukrainian president Volodymyr Zelenskyy appeared in a video statement and repeatedly addressed the assembly as the 'G19' as a means of indicating his viewpoint that Russia should be removed from the group.
 Despite the group refusing criticism on Russia directly in 2023 for the war, Putin was not present at the G20 summit due to the arrest warrant issued by the ICC in 2024.